ristotoldsep/My-Tech-Stack/README.md

 ---
 List of the technologies and tools I have learned and used over time.
 Updating it as I progress.
 ### TLDR:
-Familiar with several languages/libraries/frameworks/platforms - Trying to master MERN stack & also Wordpress for faster development.
+Familiar with several languages/libraries/frameworks/platforms - Trying to master MERN/PHP + MySQL stack & also Wordpress for freelance development.
 Probably stronger in front-end, but aspiring to become an experienced full stack web developer.

 ## Web/Frontend
 * HTML